-Dutch artist Margje Bijl (1975) was given a photograph of Jane Morris, and at first glance thought she was seeing herself.
-Since 2009 she is working on her project ‘Reflections on Jane Morris’.
+When the Dutch artist Margje Bijl (1975) was given this image of Jane Morris (1839-1914), at first glance she thought she was looking at herself.
+Intrigued by this encounter in 2004 she has been working on her project ‘Reflections on Jane Morris’ since 2009.

 Portrait of Jane Morris by John Robert Parsons, 1865